microsoft/AzureMonitorAddonForSplunk/README.md

 I'll refer to Azure Monitor Add-on for Splunk as 'the add-on' further down in this text.

-The add-on consumes Diagnostic Logs and the Activity Log according to the techniques defined by Azure Monitor, which provides highly granular and real-time monitoring data for Azure resources, and passes those selected by the user's configuration along to Splunk.
-It uses a Key Vault to store Event Hub credentials.
+The add-on consumes Metrics, Diagnostic Logs and the Activity Log according to the techniques defined by Azure Monitor, which provides highly granular and real-time monitoring data for Azure resources, and passes those selected by the user's configuration along to Splunk.
+It uses a Key Vault to store Event Hub credentials and ARM API credentials.
 Those credentials are retrieved by a Service Principal in the Reader role of the subscription.

+NOTE: Metrics has just been merged with the project.
+This readme is out of date concerning installation and setup.
+It will be updated in the next few days.<br/>

 Here are a few resources if you want to learn more:<br/>
 * [Overview of Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview)